bridgecrew-perf6/deployment-prototype/README.md

 # deployment-prototype
-Test of Github actions to deploy angular application to the Heroku server through github workflow
+Test of GitHub actions to deploy angular application to the Heroku server through github workflow